prakashgawas/prakashgawas.github.io/life.md

 ### Hobbies & Interests

 Outside of research, I enjoy cooking and firmly believe I make a good butter chicken.
 Exploring the outdoors through hiking and trekking.
+You can also find occasional travel photos on [Instagram]https://www.instagram.com/prakash_gawas009/).
 I also like running, which helps me reset between long research sessions.
 When it comes to sports, I am a football fan and closely follow Arsenal.
 I also enjoy playing squash, badminton, and table tennis, and I am a football enthusiast and an Arsenal supporter.